mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 So yielding values in a generator allows you to create an iterator that will return multiple values.

-What happens if we call `next` method more times after that?
+What happens if we call the `next` method more times after that?
 It behaves like any typical iterator by always returning a `{ value: undefined, done: true }` object.

 Note now that the last line in our generator is also a `yield`.
 Would it make any difference if we changed it to a `return`?
 Let's check